Unveiling the Mystique: Exploring Mexico’s DAY OF THE DEAD Festival

 - Bring a small backpack to carry essentials such as water, sunscreen, and a camera to capture the vibrant moments.

-- Respect the local customs and traditions by familiarizing yourself with the etiquette and behavior expected during the festival.
+- Respect local customs and traditions by familiarizing yourself with the etiquette and behavior expected during the festival.

 - Embrace the spirit of the celebration by learning a few basic Spanish phrases to communicate with locals and show your appreciation for their culture.